cviebrock/eloquent-sluggable/README.md

 A boolean.
 If it is `false` (the default value), then slugs will not be updated if a model is resaved (e.g. if you change the title of your blog post, the slug will remain the same) or the slug value has already been set.
 You can set it to `true` (or manually change the $model->slug value in your own code) if you want to override this behaviour.

-(If you want to manually set the slug value using your model's Sluggable settings, you can run `$model->reslug()` to force Sluggable to update the slug field.)
+(If you want to manually set the slug value using your model's Sluggable settings, you can run `$model->resluggify()` to force Sluggable to update the slug field.)

 ### reserved